jitsi/jitsi-videobridge/doc/tcp.md

 will generate regular "tcp" candidates and will expect to receive STUN messages right away.

-### *org.ice4j.ice.harvest.ALLOWED_INTERFACES*
-Default: all interfaces are allowed.

-This property can be used to specify a ";"-separated list of interfaces which are allowed to be used for candidate allocations.

-### *org.ice4j.ice.harvest.BLOCKED_INTERFACES*
-Default: no interfaces are blocked.

-This property can be used to specify a ";"-separated list of interfaces which are not allowed to be used for candidate allocations.

-### *org.ice4j.ice.harvest.ALLOWED_ADDRESSES*
-Default: all addresses are allowed.

-This property can be used to specify a ";"-separated list of IP addresses which are allowed to be used for candidate allocations.

-### *org.ice4j.ice.harvest.BLOCKED_ADDRESSES*
-Default: no addresses are blocked.

-This property can be used to specify a ";"-separated list of IP addresses which are not allowed to be used for candidate allocations.

-### *org.ice4j.ipv6.DISABLED*
-Type: boolean

-Default: false

-This property can be used to disable binding on IPv6 addresses.

 ### *org.jitsi.videobridge.TCP_HARVESTER_MAPPED_PORT*
 Default: none
 Type: integer between 1 and 65535